ERP data visibility: The overlooked secret to customer satisfaction

 An integrated ERP system provides dashboards and KPIs, with the ability to drill down to transactions, contracts, product specifications, and customer sales and service information.
 A single business intelligence and analytics system can support enterprise-wide planning requirements and can also incorporate data from external sources.

 With insights in hand, management can identify business areas that need repair.
 They can launch digital transformation initiatives that might allow them to leapfrog ahead of even their most innovative competitors.
-And they can harness the power of technologies such as artificial intelligence (AI) and machine learning, which capitalize on ERP data.
+And they can harness the power of technologies such as artificial intelligence (AI) and machine learning, which capitalise on ERP data.